-The code shown in Example 10 on page 74 can be explained as follows:
+The code shown in Example 13 on page 80 can be explained as follows:

-- 2. Configures each of the WS-Addressing interceptors-MAPAggregator and MAPCodec. - 3.
+- An Artix Java configuration file is really a Spring XML file.
+You must include an opening Spring beans> element that declares the namespaces and schema files for the child elements that are encapsulated by the beans> element. - 2.
+Configures each of the WS-Addressing interceptors-MAPAggregator and MAPCodec. - 3.
 Configures each of the WS-RM interceptors-RMOutInterceptor, RMInInterceptor, and RMSoapInterceptor. - 4.
-Adds the WS-Addressing and WS-RM interceptors to the interceptor chain for inbound messages. - 5.
-Adds the WS-Addressing and WS-RM interceptors to the interceptor chain for inbound faults. - 6.
-Adds the WS-Addressing and WS-RM interceptors to the interceptor chain for outbound messages. - Adds the WS-Addressing and WS-RM interceptors to the interceptor chain for outbound faults.
+Adds the WS-Addressing and WS-RM interceptors to the interceptor chain for inbound messages. - Adds the WS-Addressing and WS-RM interceptors to the interceptor chain for inbound faults. - 6.
+Adds the WS-Addressing and WS-RM interceptors to the interceptor chain for outbound messages. - 7.
+Adds the WS-Addressing and WS-RM interceptors to the interceptor chain for outbound faults.